-Our Sigma 33 "Obsession" was purchased in 2008 with Sports Capital Funding Program assistance.
-The Sigma is equiped for up to seven crew.
-Obsession is berthed in Dun Laoghaire Marina and is primarily used for daysails.
-She also takes part in offshore races and Sunday Winter racing.
+Our 31.7 "Mayfly" was purchased in 2019 with Sports Capital Funding Program assistance.
+Built in 2006, Mayfly is equiped for up to seven crew.
+Mayfly is berthed in Dun Laoghaire Marina and is primarily used for daysails.
+She also takes part in ISORA offshore races and Sunday Winter racing.

-Built in 1981 It is a sloop keelboat yacht with an overall length of 23 feet and can accomodate up to 6 people.
-The Ruffian racing class is one of the largest keelboat classes in Ireland with 20-30 regularly racing at the national championships, and typically 10-15 boats competing in a one-design class in DBSC and local regattas.
-Ruff Diamond can also provide more leisurely day sails or longer trips in the Irish Sea from Malahide to Wicklow or can compete in regattas or Dublin Bay races.
+Built in 1981 It is a sloop keelboat yacht with an overall length of 23 feet and sails with a crew of 5 people.
+The Ruffian racing class is one of the largest keelboat classes in Ireland with up to 20 boats racing at the national championships, and typically 10-15 boats competing in a one-design class in DBSC and local regattas.
+Ruff Diamond can also provide more leisurely day sails or longer trips in the Irish Sea from Malahide to Wicklow.
 Our Ruffian is on a mooring in the Coal Harbour with access from the DMYC clubhouse.

 Hull weight: 1588 kg

 The SID fleet purchased three Vagos in 2007, and a fourth in 2013.